hall-lab/speedseq/README.md

 * `outprefix.vcf.gz`

 ### speedseq sv

-`speedseq sv` runs LUMPY on one or more BAM files, with optional breakend genotyping by SVtyper, and optional read-depth analysis by CNVnator.
+`speedseq sv` runs LUMPY on one or more BAM files, with optional breakend genotyping by SVTyper, and optional read-depth analysis by CNVnator.

 ##### Options
 ```
 -B FILE          full BAM file(s) (comma separated) (required)
                    example: -B in1.bam,in2.bam,in3.bam
--S FILE          split reads BAM file(s) (comma separated, order same as in -B) (required)
+-S FILE          split reads BAM file(s) (comma separated, order same as in -B)
+                   (auto-generated if absent)
                    example: -S in1.splitters.bam,in2.splitters.bam,in3.splitters.bam
--D FILE          discordant reads BAM file(s) (comma separated, order same as in -B) (required)
+-D FILE          discordant reads BAM file(s) (comma separated, order same as in -B)
+		           (auto-generated if absent)
                    example: -D in1.discordants.bam,in2.discordants.bam,in3.discordants.bam
 -R FILE          indexed reference genome fasta file (required)
 -o STR           output prefix [in1.bam]